Fourth Generation District Heating Networks

 Heat Sharing Networks

-All the objectives of fourth generation district heating systems can be achieved by using Heat Sharing Networks that use low temperature water circuits between buildings.
+All the objectives of fifth generation district heating systems can be achieved by using Heat Sharing Networks that use low temperature water circuits between buildings.
 Each building has a heat pump to extract the heat that it needs from the network.

 This arrangement allows for further benefits in terms of cooling, because any building that needs cooling can use its heat pump to reject heat to the communal circuit.